 Jess Brightwell and his band of exiles have fled London, only to find themselves imprisoned in Philadelphia, a city led by those who would rather burn books than submit.
 But Jess and his friends have a bargaining chip: the knowledge to build a machine that will break the Library’s rule.

 Jess survived induction into the Library, but life as one of their soldiers is far more grueling than he expected.
 The girl he loves is locked away forever, and his best friend is lost.
 When rumors bring Jess’s old classmates together again, they face a terrible choice: a rescue mission that would mean living the rest of their lives on the run from the Library, if they manage to escape.
-Jess promises refuge with his family, but even he isn’t sure he can count on his father to hide them … Continue reading →
+Jess promises refuge with his family, but even he isn’t sure he can count on his father to hide … Continue reading →

 The Great Library controls all knowledge in a world that’s never known the printing press.
 Jess believes in the rule of the Library, even though his family has built their fortune selling forbidden books on the black market.
 When he’s sent to join the Library as a spy for his family, his passions only become stronger: to protect knowledge, to serve an agency created to bring that knowledge to the masses.
-But something dark and twisted has taken root at the core of the institution Jess loves, and as he’s faced with the horrible truth of it, he must decide where … Continue reading →
+But something dark and twisted has taken root at the core of the institution Jess loves, and as he’s faced with the horrible truth of it, he must decide … Continue reading →

 About The Memory of Fire Magic.
 Romance.
 Revolution.
 The sequel to the bold and gorgeous The Waking Land.